 If you are interested in effective leadership, you know the importance of coaching.
-It seems obvious, but it’s one of those skills that tend to stay theoretical, because it is hard to start putting it into practice.
+It seems obvious, but it’s one of those skills that tend to stay theoretical because it is hard to start putting it into practice.
 Leaders can sometimes let their beliefs about coaching get in the way: I’m not a coach; it’s complicated; it’s hard to start.
 You can begin to believe in yourself as a coach.

 Effective coaching doesn’t need to be complex, perfect, or time-consuming.
 It doesn’t require a complicated process, certification, or a checklist.
 It can be fast and easy, and it can help you to work less and have more impact; but it often requires a mindset shift and for you to break some old habits.